David-Ernst/WaveGrid/README.md

 - Press **p** to **pause** the simulation
 - Press **r** to **reset** the simulation
-- Press **ESC** to **pause the simulation and free your mouse** so you can edit the simulation **Important:** the window to edit the simulation will be opened in the background
+- Press **ESC** to **pause the simulation and free your mouse** so you can edit the simulation

 ## Edit The Simulation